Daishy/py-config-schema/README.md

 # py-data-schema #

 `py-data-schema` is a little library to create schemas which are able to validate complex python data structurs, with capability to provide [defaults](#defaults), [validate flexible key-value-pairs in dicts](#flexible-keys), [converting input](#call).
-Furthermore it provides a few additional validators, for example Length, Regex-Matching.
+Furthermore it provides a few additional validators, for example Length or Regex-Matching.

 This library was primarily created, to validate configuration-files and provide defaults for config-values, but on the way it got some additional features and i'm currently planning on using it for user-input validation too, so there may be some more `Token`s comming